 - It can only be spent on qualifying medical expenses.

 - If HSA funds are used for anything other than qualifying medical expenses, you’ll owe taxes on that money, plus a 20 percent tax penalty.
 After age 65, you’ll owe the taxes but not the penalty.

-- You must be enrolled in a health insurance plan with a high deductible to qualify for an HSA.
+- You must be enrolled in a high-deductible health plan to qualify for an HSA.

-What happens to your HSA if you change insurance or jobs?
+What happens to an HSA if you change jobs

 HSAs are portable accounts.
 So, if you switch insurance, change jobs or retire, you’ll still have access to your HSA.
 “It’s yours.
 You can move it to a different bank or custodian if you want,” Erhart-Graves says.

 You can also keep contributing to it as long as you meet the federal rules for eligibility.

 If you no longer have medical insurance that qualifies for an HSA, your existing HSA sits there until you use it, move it or invest it, Erhart-Graves says.

 How to invest for an HSA